imgly/pesdk-ios-examples/README.md

 ## Backend

 The backend takes care about the actual image manipulation.
-The `IMGLYPhotoProcessor` is the main class, its `processWithCIImage` / `processWithUIImage` methods take an image and an array of `CIFilter` objects and apply the filters to the given image sequentially.
+The `PhotoProcessor` is the main class, its `processWithCIImage` / `processWithUIImage` methods take an image and an array of `CIFilter` objects and apply the filters to the given image sequentially.

 The following code filters an image with the steel filter.

 ```
-var filter = IMGLYInstanceFactory.sharedInstance.effectFilterWithType(IMGLYFilterType.Steel)
+var filter = InstanceFactory.sharedInstance.effectFilterWithType(.Steel)
-var filteredImage = IMGLYPhotoProcessor.processWithUIImage(image, filters: [filter])
+var filteredImage = PhotoProcessor.processWithUIImage(image, filters: [filter])
 ```

-### Source-filters

-When using a filter chain, the first element needs to be either an `IMGLYSourceVideoFilter` or an `IMGLYSourcePhotoFilter` for a video-frame or a still image.

 ### Response-filters